saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 After you add those files, PyCharm will prompt you to install the plugins and requirements - click on the links to install the dependencies listed.

 <img src="assets/2.05U.png" alt="install dependencies" width="750"/>

+#### NOTE
+Negative
+: Another option is to run `pip3 install -r requirements` to ensure all the requirements have been installed.

 Next, you will set up the base for your first test.
 In `login_test.py` copy and paste the following (you will have to install requirements in this file as well):